skalarproduktraum/phd-thesis/chapters/scenery.md

 In order to address these needs, we have chosen to develop our own visualisation framework: _scenery_, enabling prototyping and the delivery of multimodal, customisable, and interactive scientific visualisations, running on top of the Java Virtual Machine (JavaVM/JVM). scenery can be used on both desktop machines, and on distributed setups, such as the ones commonly used for CAVE systems or Powerwalls.

-In this chapter, we are going to introduce the framework, starting with the development of ClearVolume which later ignited the development of scenery.
+In this chapter, we are going to introduce the framework, starting with the development of ClearVolume [@Royer:2015tg], which later ignited the development of scenery.
 Subsequently, we outline the exact design goals and decisions made along the way, and compare scenery to existing frameworks and related works, followed by a high-level description of its components.

-This chapter is then followed by the architecture chapter, going into deeper details for each of scenery's building blocks.
-As last part of this section, we introduce a development model for scenery-based applications.
+After this chapter, we will introduce scenery's subsystems in more detail.

 ## ClearVolume